Much of the six-step approach to programme evaluation developed by HIS is transferrable to learning system evaluation:

 Consider the following questions:

 A functional learning system requires a community.
 People must be comfortable sharing without fear of reproach.
 Psychological safety is important for this.
-Here are three tangible concepts which make a difference to psychological safety:
+Here are 3 tangible concepts which make a different to psychological safety:

-- Leaders should model fallibility and invite input
+- leaders should model fallibility and invite input; and

 Source: Three Ways to Create Psychological Safety in Health Care, ihi.org